dbugshe2/simple-python-server/README.md

 If you get an error,try installing git using the links above.

-- __what to do after installing__: After installing git, you need to do some important configuration, so open a command line or terminal(or git shell if you selected it).
+- __what to do after installing__: After installing git, you need to do some important configuration, so open a command line or terminal(or git bash if you selected it).
 	+ set your email address, using:

 ```
 git config --global user.email "myemail@email.com"
 ```
 replace 'mymail@email.com' with your email address

 + set your user name, using:

 ```
 git config --global user.name "myusername"
 ```

-replace 'myusername' with a username of your choosing.
++ replace 'myusername' with a username of your choosing.

 - __create(initialize) a repo__: you can turn any folder/directory on your computer to a git repository by navigating to the folder in your command line/terminal/ git bash and enter the following:

 ```
 git init
 ```
-- __copy(clone) a repo__: cloning a repository means exactly what it suggests, it creates copies a remote repository to your computer,  to do this you need the URL of the repo you want to clone.
+- __copy(clone) a repo__: cloning a repository means exactly what it suggests, it creates a copy of a remote repository to your computer, to do this you need the URL of the repo you want to clone.

 **For example** to clone this repo, navigate to the folder you would like to clone it into through your command line or Terminal(Bash), and use the `git clone` command  like this: